-- Masks must be worn by every participant at all times when rehearsing with an accompanist. - Accompanists can work either remotely (providing recorded accompaniments) or in-person when there is sufficient room for appropriate physical distancing. - Maximum physical distancing places musicians in opposite corners of the room.
+- Masks must be worn by every participant at all times when rehearing with an accompanist. - Accompanists can work either remotely (providing recorded accompaniments) or in-person when there is sufficient room for appropriate physical distancing. - Maximum physical distancing places musicians in opposite corners of the room.
 In all indoor rehearsals, accompanists should have a 6 foot minimum distance (linear feet) from a string player, a 12 foot minimum distance (linear feet) from a wind player, and a 15 foot minimum distance (linear feet) from a singer. - Room capacities must be not be exceeded.
 Room capacities are posted on every room in the Conservatory, Whistle Stop and St. Adalbert's.
-At this time, keyboards at the Whistle Stop and St. Adalbert's are electronic and not full-range. - Reduce all in-person rehearsals to 30 minutes or less. - Appropriate ventilation time must be accounted for when scheduling rehearsals. - Rehearsal rooms are not available on a first-come, first-served basis and MUST be reserved.
+At this time, keyboards at the Whistle Stop and St. Adalbert's are electronic and not full-range. - Reduce all in-person rehearsals to 30 minutes or less. - Appropriate ventilation time must be accounted for when scheduling rehearsals. - Rehearsal rooms are not available on a drop-in basis and MUST be reserved.
+Staff accompanists currently have exclusive access to BMAC 007, BMAC 010, Kulas 221 and BMAC 127 (shared with piano primaries) for their personal practice.